structurizr/java/docs/getting-started.md

 ## 6. Upload to Structurizr

-Structurizr provides a web API to get and put workspaces.
+Structurizr provides a web API to get and put workspaces, and an API client is provided by the ```StructurizrClient``` class.

 ```java
 StructurizrClient structurizrClient = new StructurizrClient("key", "secret");